alexpeattie/letsencrypt-fromscratch/README.md

 end
 ```

-Once we've authorized all the subdomains we want to include in the certificate, we pass a comma seperated list of of DNS identifiers for our CSR's `subjectAltName`:
+Once we've authorized all the subdomains we want to include in the certificate, we pass a comma separated list of of DNS identifiers for our CSR's `subjectAltName`:

 ```ruby
 alt_names = domains.map { |domain| "DNS:#{domain}" }.join(', ')